rkstu/Heart-disease-prediction-using-Machine-Learning/README.md

 Since machine learning is very experimental, you might say something like,

-> If we can reach 95% accuracy at predicting whether or not a patient has heart disease during the proof of concept, we'll pursure this project.
+> Goal is to reach 95% accuracy at predicting whether or not a patient has heart disease during the proof of concept.

 The reason this is helpful is it provides a rough goal for a machine learning engineer or data scientist to work towards.